-The decisions of the Constitutional Council establish authority concerning [revêtues de l'autorité] the matter [chose] judged.
+The decisions of the Constitutional Council establish authority concerning the matter judged.
 They are not susceptible to any recourse.

-They are imposed on the public powers, on all the administrative and jurisdictional authorities as well as [on] all physical or moral persons.
+They are imposed on the public powers, on all the administrative and jurisdictional authorities as well as on all physical or moral persons.